Aaron

 About the Name Aaron

 Aaron is a boy name with English, Hebrew, Arabic, and American origins .
-The name means "high mountain" in Hebrew (aharon) .
+The name means "mountain of strength; exalted" in Hebrew .

 Is Aaron a boy or girl name?
 Aaron is used as both a boy and girl name.
 As a boy name, it ranks #79 in popularity.
 As a girl name, it ranks #23,993.
 Aaron is more commonly used as a boy name.